What are the requirements for altering mobile/manufactured homes?

 (iii) The decking being replaced is no more than seventy-five percent of the floor width, each section of home.

-(c) If the floor decking being replaced is greater than forty-eight inches by ninety-six inches of each section of home both plan review and engineering will be required.
+(c) If the floor decking being replaced is greater than eight feet by sixteen feet of each section of home, both plan review and engineering will be required.

 (d) On generic designs that are to be used more than once, an engineer or architect must clearly state in writing on the original stamped drawings that the design plans may be used on other manufactured/mobile homes of the same manufacturer.